akanuragkumar/Redis-implementation/README.md

 ```
 ### `flushdb`
 11. `POST /flushdb`
-Delete all keys in the current database
+Delete all keys in the current database\
 Time complexity: O(log(N) where N is the number of keys in database

 ### `hmset`
 12. `POST /hmset`
-Sets each key in the mapping dict to its corresponding value in the hash name
+Sets each key in the mapping dict to its corresponding value in the hash name\
 Time complexity: O(N) where N is the number of fields being set
 ```json
  application/json - {"key":"key","hash":{"Question":"what is photosynthesis", "answer":"sun", "exam":"upsc", "year":"2019"}}
 ```
 ### `hgetall`
 13. `POST /hgetall`
-Return a Python dict of the hash's name/value pairs
+Return a Python dict of the hash's name/value pairs\
 Time complexity: O(N) where N is the size of the hash
 ```json
  application/json - {"key":"key"}
 ```
 ### `rename`
 14. `POST /rename`
-Rename key src to dst
+Rename key src to dst\
 Time complexity: O(1)
 ```json
  application/json - {"old_key":"old_key","new_key":"new_key"}
 ```
 ### `lpush`
 15. `POST /lpush`
-Push values onto the head of the list name
+Push values onto the head of the list name\
 Time complexity: O(1)
 ```json
  application/json - {"list_name":"list_name","key":"key"}
 ```
 ### `lpop`
 16. `POST /lpop`
-Remove and return the first item of the list name
+Remove and return the first item of the list name\
 Time complexity: O(1)

 ### `lindex`
 17. `POST /lindex`
 Return the item from list name at position index
-Negative indexes are supported and will return an item at the end of the list
+Negative indexes are supported and will return an item at the end of the list\
 Time complexity: O(N) where N is the number of elements to traverse to get to the element at index
 ```json
  application/json - {"list_name":"list_name","index":"index"}
  ```
  ### `llen`
  18. `POST /llen`
-Return the length of the list name
+Return the length of the list name\
 Time complexity: O(S+N) where S is the distance of start offset from HEAD for small lists, from nearest end (HEAD or TAIL) for large lists; and N is the number of elements in the specified range
 ```json
  application/json - {"list_name":"list_name"}
  ```
  ### `pipeline_example`
   19. `POST /pipeline_example`
 Return a new pipeline object that can queue multiple commands for later execution. transaction indicates whether all commands should be executed atomically.
-Apart from making a group of operations atomic, pipelines are useful for reducing the back-and-forth overhead between the client and server.
+Apart from making a group of operations atomic, pipelines are useful for reducing the back-and-forth overhead between the client and server
 ```json
  application/json - {"keys":[key1,key2,...]}
  ```